HosamFathy/Algorithms-Assignment/README.md

-# Heap-Sort Algorithm: Programming Assignment
+# Heap-Sort Algorithm: Algorithms Assignment

 This programming assignment measures the ability to analyze and implement the Heap-Sort algorithm.